mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ![](/uploads/Screen Shot 2020-05-08 at 11.30.03 PM.png)_Event component mood boards_

 I wanted to make the entirety of the Triton Fest website as informationally minimalistic as possible — just like the cards I used for my mood board — displaying only event, time, date, and location.
 In doing so would make the site a brief, yet informative and enjoyable experience.

-### Personas

-I drew up three personas to help with my user experience flow: the library sulker, the commuter, and the enthused.

 ### Wireframes